anderaa/BioEcon/README.txt

 This is the main directory of the BioEcon project.

+The current version of the model can be accessed from www.bioeconmodel.com

 Contents:

 1) Shiny - this is the directory of Shiny web application.